-Several professional organizations and experts have provided guidance on telepractice assessment (American Psychological Association Services [APA Services], 2020; Association of State and Provincial Psychology Boards [ASPPB], 2013; Grosch et al., 2011; Inter Organizational Practice Committee [IOPC], 2020; Stolwyk et al., 2020) to assist professionals in decision making and ethical and legal practice issues.
+Several professional organizations and experts have provided guidance on telepractice assessment (American Speech-Language-Hearing Association [ASHA, 2021], American Psychological Association Services [APA Services], 2020; Association of State and Provincial Psychology Boards [ASPPB], 2013; Grosch, et al., 2011; Inter Organizational Practice Committee [IOPC], 2020; Stolwyk, et al., 2020) to assist professionals in decision making and ethical and legal practice issues.

-The Repeatable Battery for Neuropsychological Status (RBANS; Randolph, 2012) can be administered in a telepractice context by using digital tools from Q-global®, Pearson's secure online-testing and scoring platform.
+The Clinical Evaluation of Language Fundamentals®-Fifth Edition (CELF®-5; Wiig, Semel, & Secord, 2013) can be administered in a telepractice context by using digital tools from Q-global®, Pearson's secure online testing and scoring platform.
 Specifically, Q-global digital assets (e.g., stimulus books) can be shown to the examinee in another location via the screen-sharing features of teleconferencing software.
 Details regarding Q-global and how it is used are provided on the Q-global product page.
+Only some editions or international adaptations are available digitally on Q-global.

-A spectrum of options is available for administering this assessment via telepractice; however, it is important to consider the fact that the normative data were collected via in-person assessment.
+A spectrum of options is available for administering this assessment via telepractice; however, it is important to consider the fact that the normative data were collected via an in-person assessment.
 Telepractice is a deviation from the standardized administration, and the methods and approaches to administering it via telepractice should be supported by research and practice guidelines when appropriate.